Clinical Medical Assistant Credential

 clinical medical assistant student

-The Clinical Medical Assistant Credential will provide recipients with skills and resources for employment as an integral part of the healthcare team in many types of healthcare settings.
-This microcredential creates an efficient way for those who complete it successfully to distinguish themselves from other applicants for clinical medical assistant positions.
-It will provide students with the opportunity to begin a professional career in as little as one semester and fill a need for highly-qualified personnel with advanced skills in the field of medical assistance.
+Start your healthcare career as a Clinical Medical Assistant!
+This Credential provides you with skills and resources for employment as an integral part of the team in many healthcare settings.
+This microcredential creates an efficient way for you to stand out from other applicants for clinical medical assistant positions.
+You can begin a professional career in as little as one semester and fill a need for highly qualified personnel with advanced skills in the field of medical assistance.
+You can expect to learn vital signs, EKGs, aseptic techniques, infection control, rooming patients, confidentiality, communication, professionalism, medical documentation, law and ethics of health care, point of care (POC) patient testing, introduction to medical office management, and insurance and billing through classroom learning and immersive fieldwork.
+You may sit for the National Health Association Medical Assistant exam upon completion of the course to earn national certification from the NHA.

 BUSINESS PARTNERS